Ishu-Gh/SnakeGame.cpp/README.md

-# We have implemented a basic Snake Game.Here we
+# Snake Game
-used the concept of classes and computer graphics functions (rand(),sleep()) in C++
+We have implemented a basic Snake Game.Here we used the concept of classes and computer graphics functions (rand(),sleep()) in C++